How to Break Free From People Pleasing

 It costs you your relationships — because relationships built on the performed version of you are not actually relationships with you.
 The people in your life who only know the accommodating, agreeable, never-needs-anything version do not actually know you.

 It costs you yourself — the longer you prioritise everyone else's needs over your own, the harder it becomes to know what your own needs even are.
 The authentic voice gets quieter.
 The real preferences get harder to access.
-You become expert at what everyone else wants and stranger to yourself.

 What Breaking Free Actually Looks Like